Codaisseur/taste-of-big-data/07-step-by-step/README.md

 > ✍️  **3:** Add the papa.parse call in the correct place in your movies.js
 >
 > ✍️  **Optional:** Remove all the `console.log` statements from previous exercises.
+>
+> while you're at it, try to use a preview of 100 movies...